-The Pasteur FabLab aims to help researchers with the design and production of their projects and provide access to rapid prototyping facilities (3D printer, CNC, CAD).
+The Pasteur FabLab is a prototyping platform that aims to help researchers with the design and production of their projects and provide access to rapid prototyping facilities (3D printer, CNC, CAD).
 It’s a platform for design, 3D modeling, rapid prototyping, iterative development, production, techniques and materials.

 How does it work ?

-After receiving your demand and discussing your needs, the FabLab will help you realize it by organizing design and manufacturing.
+After discussing your needs, the FabLab will help you realize your project by organizing design and manufacturing.
 It can also provide support if you wish to learn CAO softwares or be autonomous on the prototyping machines.

 The Pasteur Fab Lab has three facilities: